Vladimir Smirnov (politician): Exile, prison and death

 Smirnov was expelled from the Communist Party at the 15th Party Congress in December 1927 along with the rest of the United Opposition.
 On 31 December 1927, he was told that he had been sentenced to three years of exile in the Ural region, and was given less than a week to leave Moscow.
 By chance he had just had his teeth removed, in the expectation of getting false teeth, so went to the Urals missing half his teeth.
 On 29 January 1930, he was arrested for being five minutes late in reporting to the local Ogpu for a routine check, and sentenced to three years in prison, and held in an 'isolator' at Verkhne-Uralsk.

 Though they shared exile and prison with Trotsky's supporters, Smirnov and his 'Decist' allies considered themselves to be separate from the rest of the opposition.
 According to Trotsky's biographer: "In their enmity towards the bureaucracy they had been far less inhibited than the Trotskyists.
 More or less openly, they had renounced all allegiance to the existing state and party.
 They proclaimed that the revolution and Bolshevism were dead, and that the working class had to begin again from the beginning ... to free itself from exploitation by the new 'state capitalism'.
 In 1928, Smirnov described the communist party under Joseph Stalin as a 'stinking corpse', and claimed that the destruction of inner-party democracy in 1923 had been "a mere prologue to the development of a peasant-kulak democracy."
 A fellow prisoner in Verkhne-Uralsk recorded Smirnov's reaction to a false rumour that went around in spring 1930 that Trotsky had capitulated to Stalin - "Trotsky has capitulated.
 That is all to the good.
 This semi-Menshevik will now at last cease to hamper the authentic revolutionary movement by his presence."

 On 10 November 1932, Smirnov's prison term was extended by two years.
 When it was completed, on 4 November 1934, he was sentenced to three years exile in Siberia.
 After the assassination of Sergei Kirov, in March 1935, he was arrested again and by a special decision of NKVD from 22 May 1935, was re-imprisoned for three years.
 In early 1937, while serving in the Suzdal special prison, Smirnov sent letters to the People's Commissar of Internal Affairs Nikolai Yezhov and the USSR Prosecutor Andrei Vyshinsky, protesting against his detention.
-On April 20 the same year, he was transferred to Moscow and, on 26 May 1937, the Military Collegium of the Supreme Court USSR under the chairmanship of V. Ulrich sentenced him to death for participating in a counterrevolutionary terrorist organization.
+On April 20 the same year, he was transferred to Moscow.
+On 15 May, his name was included on a death list signed on 15 May 1937 by Stalin, Molotov, Kaganovich and Yezhov. and, on 26 May 1937, the Military Collegium of the Supreme Court USSR under the chairmanship of V. Ulrich sentenced him to death for participating in a counterrevolutionary terrorist organization.
 Smirnov was shot on the same day, becoming a victim of the Great Purge.

 On 16 November 1960, Smirnov was partially rehabilitated but not was fully rehabilitated until 1990.